DakilPL/DakilPL/README.md

 - 👨🏻‍💻 I'm Adam Palinkiewicz, **a passionate software developer** from Poznań, Poland

 - 🎓 Currently on my way to get the **Software Engineering Technician** title at Zespół Szkół Komunikacji

-- 🔎 Looking for **an internship** to further develop my skills and knowledge in the field

 - 🌱 Currently learning **Android development with Kotlin and Jetpack Compose**